clickgrammer/Awesome-Frontend-Libs/readme.md

 - [animate.css](https://daneden.github.io/animate.css/) - an animation library that uses classes to animate your elements
 - [Load Awesome](https://github.danielcardoso.net/load-awesome/animations.html) - a collection of preloader animations ready to put into your css
+- [griddle](https://github.com/daveberning/griddle) - Griddle is a CSS framework created with CSS Grid and Flexbox.
+At its core, is CSS Grid.
+- [tailwindcss](https://tailwindcss.com/) - A utility-first CSS framework for rapidly building custom designs.
+Useful for prototyping.

 ## JavaScript